 Summarizing, or writing a summary, means giving a concise overview of a text’s main points in your own words.
 A summary is always much shorter than the original text.

 There are five key steps that can help you to write a summary:

 - Identify the key points in each section

 - Write the summary

-Writing a summary does not involve critiquing or analyzing the source—you should simply provide a clear, objective, accurate account of the most important information and ideas, without copying any text from the original and without missing any of the key points.
+Writing a summary does not involve critiquing or analyzing the source.
+You should simply provide an accurate account of the most important information and ideas (without copying any text from the original).

 There are many situations in which you might have to summarize an article or other source:

-When you’re writing an academic text like an essay, research paper, or dissertation, you’ll engage with other researchers’ work in a variety of ways.
-Sometimes you might use a brief quote to support your point; sometimes you might paraphrase a few sentences or paragraphs.
+When you’re writing an academic text like an essay, research paper, or dissertation, you’ll integrate sources in a variety of ways.
+You might use a brief quote to support your point, or paraphrase a few sentences or paragraphs.

 But it’s often appropriate to summarize a whole article or chapter if it is especially relevant to your own research, or to provide an overview of a source before you analyze or critique it.

 In any case, the goal of summarizing is to give your reader a clear understanding of the original source.
-Follow the 4 steps outline below to write a good summary.
+Follow the five steps outlined below to write a good summary.